rbartolonbarrios/nashville-housing-analysis/README.md

 The SQL Server project includes the following features:

-- Cleaned and standardized inconsistent housing records using SQL Server.
+- Cleaned and standardized over 56,000 housing records using SQL Server.
-- Parsed and separated text fields using SUBSTRING(), PARSENAME(), and string manipulation functions.
+- Transformed raw data into an analysis-ready dataset through parsing, normalization, and feature engineering.
+- Improved data quality by removing duplicate records and standardizing inconsistent values.
-- Removed duplicate records using Common Table Expressions (CTEs).
+- Applied Common Table Expressions (CTEs), CASE statements, and string manipulation functions to automate data preparation.
-- Standardized missing and inconsistent values using CASE expressions.
-- Produced a clean analytical dataset suitable for visualization and downstream analysis.
-- Designed an interactive Power BI dashboard summarizing housing characteristics and pricing trends.
+- Developed an interactive Power BI dashboard for exploring pricing trends, property characteristics, and historical market activity.

-## Visualization
+## Dashboard
-To view the Power BI dashboard, you can check out the visualization by downloading the Power BI file from this repository.
+The Power BI dashboard summarizes housing characteristics, pricing trends, and historical property activity using interactive visualizations.
+The PBIX file is included in this repository for download and exploration.